How can we use quantitative data for disability research?

 Data sources discussed include household surveys conducted by the Australian Bureau of Statistics (ABS), the longitudinal Household, Income and Labour Dynamics in Australia (HILDA) Survey, administrative healthcare and income support data, and National Disability Insurance Scheme (NDIS) data.

 The session was aimed at policy-makers, disability advocates, researchers, students, and anyone with an interest in using quantitative data in disability research and policy.

-This presentations were followed by a Q&A with the live audience.
+The presentations were followed by Q&A with the live audience.